tapfortap/Documentation/AndroidIntegrationGuide.md

 ```

 ## Step 5 - Display Ads

-### Step 5a - Display a Banner
-To display a banner ad, add a `com.tapfortap.bannerAd` to a layout.

-For example, adding a banner Ad to a `RelativeLayout`
+Adding a banner Ad to a `RelativeLayout`

 ```xml
 <?xml version="1.0" encoding="utf-8"?>